Houston Truck Accident Lawyer

 Handling 18-Wheeler Accidents Across the United States

 Truck accidents often happen while you are traveling across country or even on vacation.
 You may be wondering: “Can they help me if my truck wreck was not in Texas?”
 The answer is “Yes.”
 Most jurisdictions have a vehicle that allows a foreign state truck accident lawyer to appear for the purposes of handling a matter in the state.
 This procedure is called a Motion to Appear Pro Hac Vice.”
 This is a powerful tool that enables our truck accident attorneys to appear in foreign states to prosecute a case and go to trial.
-For example, in the past, Simmons & Fletcher, P.C. used this in Arizona to enable Keith M. Fletcher to handle an Arizona runaway 18 wheeler case caused by the trucking company’s failure to maintain the brakes properly.
+For example, in the past, Simmons and Fletcher, P.C. used this in Arizona to enable Keith M. Fletcher to handle an Arizona runaway 18 wheeler case caused by the trucking company’s failure to maintain the brakes properly.
 In that case, the truck driver was the victim of his own company.
 Keith M. Fletcher able to successfully make a recovery for the family of the victim.
 More commonly, the victims are the unsuspecting driver and passengers of other vehicles.

 Why You Need A Truck Accident Attorney Investigating and Handling Your Case